JBOLC logo

 Please note that it is subject to change without notice.

-If you want to join our garden groups via Whatsapp to be notified any changes regarding garden hours, please register HERE .
+If you want to join our garden groups via Whatsapp to be notified of any changes regarding garden hours, please register HERE .

 Inspired by and dedicated to Megan Charlop, Meg's Garden Community is of collective ethos where all lives are respected.